lizhongliu1996/melodyExtracter/README.md

   Usually a typical commercial song is composed of many tracks including vocal, piano, percussion, guitar, orchestra and sometimes electronic synthesizer.
 According to the definition of "entropy", a parameter to reflect the degree of chaos, entropy is constantly increasing, and the increasing process is irreversible.
-For example, mix juice with coca, then it is impossible to isolate coca.
+For example, mixing juice with coca, then it is impossible to isolate coca.
 Based on that, when render many tracks into a wav or mp3 file, it is a pretty hard challenge to remove a track, so get ride of the melody is quite a problem especially when you cannot find the midi file online.